 Academic & Consultancy Career

 From 2009-13 Emma was a lecturer/tutor for Durham University’s Archaeology and Combined Honours departments and, following this, was a Visiting Lecturer in Theology at York St John University.
-Simultaneously, Emma set up her own heritage consultancy which she has seen go from strength to strength.
+Simultaneously, Emma set up her own heritage consultancy which she saw go from strength to strength.
 In 2014, Emma was appointed as Programme Director of the PGDip in Parish Church Studies within the Department of History at the University of York.
-In January 2016, she was also made an Associate Lecturer and Programme Director for the Centre for Lifelong Learning and, in 2017, was appointed as Associate Lecturer and head tutor for the new collaborative MA in English Building History between the Centre for Lifelong Learning and Department of Archaeology, which Emma created, designed and developed.
+In January 2016, she was also made Associate Lecturer and Programme Director for the Centre for Lifelong Learning and, in 2017, was appointed as Associate Lecturer for the new collaborative MA in English Building History between the Centre for Lifelong Learning and Department of Archaeology, which Emma created, designed and developed.
 Previous to this, Emma designed and taught courses for the Centre as a Visiting Lecturer on subjects ranging from landscapes and country houses to cathedrals, stained glass and the Tudor monarchy.

 Writing, Broadcasting, & Talks